tansey/pycfr/README.md

 ----
 The following is a list of items that still need to be implemented:

-- MC-CFR (PCS, AS)
+- Outcome Sampling CFR (OS-CFR)
+- Average Strategy CFR (AS-CFR)
-- Handle edge cases where holecards come after the first round when there may be a variable number of players
+- Handle edge cases where holecards come after the first round when there may be a variable number of players.
+It may work, but it's untested on any of the implemented CFR variants.

 Contributors